-This is the character sheet for Chica Umino's Sangatsu No Lion.
+This is the character sheet for Chica Umino's 3-gatsu no Lion.
 All character, characterization, and other tropes from character-related indices go here.
 All names are in Western order.
 Page under construction.

 Rei Kiriyama is the narrator and protagonist of the story.
 He is a teenage professional shogi player, currently ranked at 5th-dan.
 He is widely lauded in the shogi community as the fifth shogi player to become a professional in middle school.
 Using his salary combined with his life savings, he lives in own apartment while juggling between his official matches and high school.
 By the time the story begins, Rei is also a frequent visitor of the Kawamoto residence, where the family treats him as one of their own despite his initial reluctance to become close with them.

 Outside his days with the Kawamoto family, however, Rei has many issues and emotional scars that plague him every day.
 His social skills leave much to be desired, and he typically spends time in school alone due to his inability to interact with his peers.
 His biological family's deaths from his early childhood still haunt him, and his strained relationship with his foster family is one of the main reasons of his early independence.
 Shogi itself is also a primary source of his problems, from problems of the present, such as the stagnation in his climbing of the ranks, to deep-seated issues relating to his past such as the bitterness it has caused between him and his foster siblings.
 Much of the story involves him coping with these issues and slowly moving past them.

 - All the Other Reindeer: He was isolated from his peers when he was younger, and he once mentioned that he was usually the target for bullying as a child.